“... just as the Son of Man did not come to be served, but to serve,"

 “... when the number of the disciples was multiplying there arose a complaint against the Hebrews by the Hellenists, because their widows were neglected in the daily distribution," Acts 6’1.

-Every ministry is basically a spiritual ministry and the Apostles required prospective Servants to be spiritual.
+Every ministry is basically a spiritual ministry.
 These men would serve in administrative and organisational areas and meet practical needs.

 "Then the twelve summoned the multitude of the disciples and said, "It is not desirable that we should leave the word of God and serve tables.